 In addition to completing GER for specific degrees, OC has developed a set of core abilities that each student should develop before graduation.
-Starting with the 2012-2013 catalog, students are required to demonstrate these core abilities by completing specific courses.
+Starting with the 2012-2013 catalog, students completing transfer degrees are required to demonstrate these core abilities by completing specific courses.
 These courses are listed on the "Fulfillment of Core Abilities Graduation Requirement" page.